Global group laws and equivariant bordism rings: Real bordism

-Having seen how to assign an $A$-equivariant formal group law to a global group law, we now study how to go to the other way as indicated in \Cref{ex:realgencomplete}.
-The idea is simple: Given an $A$-equivariant $2$-torsion formal group law $F=(k,R,\Delta,\theta,y(\epsilon))$, we want to define a global group law $F_{gl}$ via $F_{gl}(1)=k$, $F_{gl}(C_2)=R$, $F_{gl}(C_2\times C_2)=R\hotimes R$ and so on.
-In order to describe the functoriality in a clean way we use a coordinate-free description.
-Let $k$ be a commutative ring, and let $\cC_{k}$ denote the category whose objects are complete commutative topological $k$-algebras.
-Given two objects $S,S'\in \cC_k$, we denote by $S\hotimes S'$ their completed tensor product over $k$, or in other words the coproduct of $S$ and $S'$ in $\cC_k$.
+Having seen how to assign an $A$-equivariant formal group law to a global group law, we now study how to go the other way, as indicated in \Cref{ex:realgencomplete}.
+Throughout this section we fix an $A$-equivariant $2$-torsion formal group law $F=(k,R,\Delta,\theta,y(\epsilon))$, to which we want to associate a global $2$-torsion group law $F_{gl}$.
+The idea is simple: We want to set $F_{gl}(1)=k$, $F_{gl}(C_2)=R$, $F_{gl}(C_2\times C_2)=R\hotimes R$ etc., and use the comultiplication $\Delta$ to define the functoriality in the groups.

+To make this precise, we use the following coordinate-free description.
+Let $\cC_{k}$ denote the category of complete commutative linear topological $k$-algebras, i.e., commutative topological $k$-algebras $S$ which have a basis $\{U_i\}_{i\in I}$ of open neighborhoods of $0$ consisting of ideals $U_i$ such that the induced map